Home » How To » How To Create Shutdown Shortcut in Windows 10

 select icon

-Click “Ok” in the main window to save changes.
+Click “OK” in the main window to save the change.

 confirm icon